 A successful erection is dependent on the following conditions:

-- Properly functioning nerves to the penis
+- Properly functioning nerves in the penis

 - Adequate blood circulation into the penis